GabCoolDude/School.md/Lycée/Anglais/Chapter 3/Protest song devoir.md

 3/ Focus one 1 specific paragraph and explain why it's your favorite.
 Présentation à l'oral devant la classe, travail noté.

-I chose the song "Get Up, Stand Up" from the group "The Fabulous Wailers", which famously has Bob Marley as it's lead singer.
+I chose the song "Get Up, Stand Up" from the group "The Fabulous Wailers", the song was in response to a civilian uprise in Jamaica.
 This song tells people that they need to get up and fight for their rights instead of just accepting things the way they were.
 I chose this song because I like it and also because I didn't know that Bob Marley was in a group before i discovered this song and that made me interested in listening to it.

 If i had to choose 1 verse, I would choose the 2nd verse which is